1990 Pacific hurricane season: Hurricane Iselle

 A tropical wave moved off the coast of Africa on July 7.
 The wave moved west, but it was not until it moved across the Caribbean Sea that the wave's convection organized.
 The system entered into the northeastern Pacific Ocean with concentrated convection and a surface center of circulation while southeast of Acapulco.
 Moving west-northwest, Tropical Depression Ten-E formed on July 20 393 mi south of Puerto Ángel, Mexico.
 Early on the following day, the depression strengthened into Tropical Storm Iselle.
 The storm continued strengthening while in the proximity of Hurricane Hernan, becoming a hurricane on July 22.

 The hurricane continued to move west-northwest through its duration, and reached its peak strength of 120 mph on July 25.
 Iselle crossed Socorro Island, which recorded a 70 mi/h sustained wind and heavy rain on July 25.
 The hurricane weakened on following days after it moved over cooler waters, downgraded to a tropical storm on July 28 and subsequently into a tropical depression on July 30.
 The depression dissipated later that day, after losing its low-level circulation 588 mi southwest of San Diego.

 Tropical Depression Eleven-E

 On July 24 a tropical disturbance behind Hurricane Hernan strengthened into a tropical depression.
 Due to the close proximity of Hernan to its west, the development of the depression was hindered due to vertical wind shear from the outflow of Hernan.
 This wind shear dissipated the depression on July 26, and its remnants were absorbed by the nearby cyclone.
-No damages or casualties were caused by the depression as it was well out to sea.